 Jazz up Your Blues - Guitar Lesson

 One of the most daunting shifts for any guitarist can be entering the world of jazz guitar.
-We’ve all read jazz tutorials and watched videos by those in the know and it’s a vast world full of new theoretical and practical concepts.
+We’ve all read essential jazz guitar books, tutorials and watched videos by those in the know and it’s a vast world full of new theoretical and practical concepts.

 Most guitar players get into playing through rock/blues and find jazz later on their ability spectrum.
 If you understand blues, you can start to make some small changes which will add a jazz dynamic to your playing.
 In this lesson we will cover some of those small changes you can integrate into your playing today.